An operational continuum limit of quantum combs: The continuous process tensor framework

 \section{The continuous process tensor framework}

 We wish to describe the continuum limit of discrete process tensors defined on the time interval $[0, T]$.
 As we shall see, the natural continuum limit of process tensors is that of a one-dimensional, non-relativistic bosonic field theory over the space interval $[0,T]$.
 In this sense, we will have a strict correspondence between non-trivial generators of instruments and particle excitations from the vacuum.
 In particular, the vacuum corresponds identically to the `do-nothing' operation, and so each $n$-particle sector of the field theory corresponds to $n$-time correlation functions.
 We will call this object a continuous process tensor (cPT).
-Although our derivation we will arrive at a cMPS which is representing the cPT, with our work we want to stress the point that viewing the continuum limit of process tensors from this field-theoretic perspective is not merely a useful analogy, but the appropriate operational lens in which to view continuous process tensors.
+Although our derivation arrives at a cMPS representation of the cPT, with our work we wish to stress that viewing the continuum limit of process tensors from this field-theoretic perspective is not merely a useful analogy, but the appropriate operational lens of continuous process tensors.
 Our framework is centred around constructing a cMPS and exploiting known characteristics to both shed insight and develop methods for continuous process tensors.